petzval/btferret/README.md

 [connections](#3-1-bluetooth-connections) section.
 Starting-point code examples for Classic and LE clients and servers are available for download, and described in the [Hello World](#2-3-hello-world) section.
+There is a built-in monitor which prints Bluetooth HCI traffic in the manner of btmon (see btferret settings and set\_print\_flag() verbose mode).

 Also included is the code for a simple [mesh network example](#3-10-sample), and a [Blue Dot server](#2-3-9-blue-dot-server) that is a way of controlling a Pi from a phone.
 Another